-Bilingual Counseling Assistants (BCAs) are paraprofessionals whose main functions are to serve as linguistic bridges and cultural brokers between English learners, their limited-English proficient parents/guardians, and school staff.
+Bilingual Counseling Assistants (BCAs) are paraprofessionals whose main functions are to serve as linguistic bridges and cultural brokers between English learners (or students who are English speakers), their limited-English proficient parents/guardians, and school staff.
+Bilingual Counseling Assistants work exclusively with immigrant and refugee students and families.
 They help ensure equitable access to services and opportunities for multilingual students and their families and act as a liaison between multilingual students and families, school staff, English Learners (ELs), and community organizations.
-Bilingual Counseling Assistants are allocated to schools based on the following considerations: Document Language (which represents the language spoken by the student's parents) and number of students enrolled in the English for Speakers of Other Languages (ESOL) program at a school.
-Additionally, close collaboration with the Philadelphia Refugee Resettlement Regional Collaborative allows access to data about the anticipated number of arrival of refugees who will resettle in Philadelphia, the languages they speak, and the area of the city where they will be resettled.
+The allocation of BCA services to schools is done based on the following considerations: Document Language (language spoken by the parent/guardian) and number of students enrolled in the English for Speakers of Other Languages (ESOL) program at a school.
+Additionally, factors such as trauma, displacement, and low levels of literacy are also considered.